 Step 4: Connect Your Devices

-- Find your network name.
+- Select your network name.

-- Enter your Wi-Fi password.
+- Enter the Wi-Fi password.

 No comments: